Skip to main content Skip to search

 Clinical Assistant Professor

-Ideal for prospects with a strong interest in working with couples and families with a core background in psychology
+Ideal for individuals interested in working with couples and families that also have a strong background in psychology.

-60-credit program complete with theoretical knowledge, field work and mentorship opportunities.
+Well-rounded, 60-credit program that provides theoretical foundations, field work opportunities, and mentorship opportunities.

 Requirements